-With the general information out of the way, let's run through the microcontrollers used in Adafruit development boards, from the simplest to the most complex:
+With the general information out of the way, let's run through the microcontrollers used in Adafruit development boards.
+Most mainstream microcontrollers are now 32-bit and their prices are at or below those of older 8-bit boards due to volume sales.

 32-bits is more than 8-bits!
 This makes these boards faster, and more powerful.
 Along with 32-bit math, you can also expect a lot more Flash memory, RAM memory, and clock speed.